cjacker/opensource-toolchain-ch32v/README.md

 # Opensource toolchain for WCH CH32V RISC-V 32bit MCU

-CH32V RISC-V 32bit MCU series is a family of General-Purpose RISC-V MCU from WCH.
+WCH CH32V series is a family of General-Purpose 32bit RISC-V MCU based on QingKe core.

 If you want to learn more about it, please refer to http://www.wch-ic.com/products/categories/47.html?pid=5.

-CH32V103/203/305/307 use a proprietary debugging interface named 'RVSWD' (similar to SWD) and requires a special (but not expensive) usb adapter named 'WCH-LINK' or 'WCH-LINKE' to program/debug. it was implemented in WCH forked OpenOCD as 'wlink' interface.
+CH32V103/203/208/305/307 use a proprietary debugging interface named 'RVSWD' (similar to SWD) and requires a special (but not expensive) usb adapter named 'WCH-LINK' or 'WCH-LINKE' to program/debug. it was implemented in WCH forked OpenOCD as 'wlink' interface.

 At first, the WCH forked OpenOCD is close source and only provide binaries compiled for Windows and Linux by MounRiver Studio (an IDE based on eclipse for CH32V developent).
 Recently (2022-03), the private forked OpenOCD (ver 0.11.0-dev) is opensourced by the request of opensource developers (https://github.com/kprasadvnsi/riscv-openocd-wch).

-When CH32V003 released, A new 1-wire proprietary interface named 'SDI' was introduced with CH32V003, it also need a 'WCH-LINKE' adapter, old 'WCH-LINK' adatper can not support this 1-wire interface.
+When CH32V003 released, A new 1-wire proprietary interface named 'SDI' was introduced with CH32V003, it need a 'WCH-LINKE' adapter instead old 'WCH-LINK', 'WCH-LINK'(without E) adatper can not support this 1-wire interface.
 Up to now, only this OpenOCD fork (https://github.com/karlp/openocd-hacks/) can support it.

+By the way, WCH CH571/573 and CH581/582/583 are series of 32-bit RISC-V core microcontroller integrated with BLE wireless communication, these parts also covered by this tutorial.

 # Hardware prerequist

-* A CH32V board, either ch32v003 or v103/v203/v305/v307, etc.
+* A CH32V board or WCH CH5xx RISC-V BLE board
 * A 'WCH-LINK' or 'WCH-LINKE' adapter
   - only 'WCH-LINKE' support programming CH32V003 with 1-wire SDI interface.
   - 'WCH-LINK' / 'WCH-LINKE' USB adapter usually support dual modes (SWD for ARM and RVSWD for CH32V) and can be toggled by jumpers or on-board buttons.